dhc-barnard/envdh/_texts/text.md

 ---

 ## Preamble

-This manifesto emerged from a collective desire to foreground the climate crisis within digital humanities work.
-We are a collection of digital humanists, in varying positions and career stages, from the Caribbean, Europe, and U.S., working within well-resourced institutions in the U.S. and Europe.
-We are not experts in the consequences of climate change.
-And we are not those currently most directly impacted by the consequences of climate change.
-But we know that as individuals and as a community we contribute to the climate crisis, and we believe that with the world on the brink of catastrophe the digital humanities has a responsibility to act.

-This document is necessarily incomplete and insufficient, but we hope that it furthers conversations happening throughout digital humanities communities about our environmental impacts and responsibilities.
-Part of the purpose of creating this document is to find each other—to connect, encourage, and support the ways we are already responding to the global climate crisis.
+With the world in a slow-moving catastrophe digital humanists have a responsibility to foreground the climate crisis in our research, our infrastructure, and our daily practice.
+This document has two purposes.
+First, to help find us find each other—to connect, encourage, and support the ways we are already responding to the global climate crisis.
+Second, to focus and re-energize our communities on the obligations of scholars to the planet.

 We'd love for you to contribute to this document.
 You can do so by selecting the menu on the left and using the "Annotate" feature to make suggestions, comments, or revisions.
 We also welcome contributions via Github.

 ## Some Contexts

 The digital is material.
 As digital humanists, every project we create, every software application we use, every piece of hardware we purchase impacts our environment.
-In this document we aim to surface the ecological impacts of our work while learning with and from our DH community about ways to reduce harm to the environment and to the people most impacted by environmental injustices.

 As humanities researchers, it is also our role to probe the values, the power structures, and the future imaginaries which underpin sustainable solutions.
 In particular, given the concentrated nature of the global tech sector, and the economic, cultural, and scientific power wielded by companies such as Apple, Alphabet, Amazon, Facebook, Microsoft, Tencent, and Tesla, our use of their resources should be informed by a broad range of factors